kubernetes/website/docs/reference/api-overview.md

 versioning proposal](https://git.k8s.io/community/contributors/design-proposals/release/versioning.md) describes the relationship between API versioning and software versioning.
 {: .note}

-Different API versions imply different levels of stability and support.
+Different API versions indicate different levels of stability and support.
 You can find more information about the criteria for each level in the [API Changes documentation](https://git.k8s.io/community/contributors/devel/api_changes.md#alpha-beta-and-stable-versions).

 Here's a summary of each level:
 - Alpha: